By Julia Contarelli

 “It was just a word of mouth throughout the campus.
 I mean, like, everyone knew about it at the dorms.
 It was student to student,” said sophomore student, Anthony Green.

 Campus Police on Tuesday Sept.
 13, would not confirm that a shooting took place, and said the police report wouldn’t be available until Wednesday.
 All questions were directed to Kimberly Lessner, executive director of Marketing, Media and Communications.
+The lawyer for assault charges cases can deal with such cases and help solve the issue.

 “Nobody was arrested…nobody was injured,” said Lessner via phone at 5:33 p.m. on Tuesday.